What the succinic acid, also known as amber acid, in Baltic Amber is and how it benefits you.

 Succinic Acid (also called Amber Acid) has been used in Europe as a natural antibiotic and general curative for centuries.
-Succinic acid makes up a large part of natural baltic amber.
+Succinic acid makes up a large part of Baltic Amber.
 Succinic Acid is also a natural constituent of plant and animal tissues.

 It is very important to your body.
 It is used in the Krebs Cycle which is involved in the intermediary metabolic process.
 Another name for the Krebs Cycle is the Citric Acid Cycle.